VinnyBise/PokeCatch/docs/TASK_ASSIGNMENT.md

 make it clickable

 ## Bontuyan task
-create an Intro panel
-store the starter pokemon in a variable for later use
+create an Intro panel (Done, open for checking and changes) store the starter pokemon in a variable for later use (Done, open for checking and changes)

 ## Novabos task
 Create GUI (placeholder)